BaselNsralla/react-form-validation/README.md

 # React-validation-tiny :passport_control:
 React js simple form validation.
-This is a very light react frontend validation module which uses `textarea`, `input` tags as the text containers with ability to handle asyncronous validations.
+This is a very light react frontend validation module which uses `textarea`, `input` tags as the text containers.
+With ability to handle asynchronous validations.
 Feel free to push more :)

 ## Documentation: